 - a.
-All Campus Parties for the semester (excluding winter and spring formal) must be scheduled within the first 21 days of the semester. - b.
+All Campus Parties for the semester (excluding winter and spring formal) must be scheduled within the first 21 days of the semester.
+These are traditionally scheduled at the 2nd IFC meeting of each semester. - b.
 Campus Party events are not to exceed an attendance of 250 people at any one time. - c.
-Six sober party monitors including the risk manager of the hosting fraternity must be present and prepared to assist for the event.
+Six sober party monitors including the risk manager of the hosting organization must be present and prepared to assist for the event.
 Party monitors can be Brothers and Alumni. - d.
-Non-hosting fraternities must send at least one bystander-trained representative to the bystander tent (Alpha Phi Alpha, Chi Phi, Sigma Alpha Epsilon).
-These members are expected to conform and abide by all requirements and standards set forth by the Bystander tent policy. - e.
+Non-hosting male organizations must send at least one bystander-trained representative to the bystander tent (Alpha Phi Alpha, Chi Phi, Sigma Alpha Epsilon).
+These members are expected to conform and abide by all requirements and standards set forth by the Bystander Tent Policy. - e.
 One Greek Row Community Advisor will be present at the bystander tent.
-There may be no more than 3 members from each fraternity around the bystander tent, unless they are receiving or administering help. - f.
+There may be no more than 3 members from each organization (male or female) around the bystander tent, unless they are receiving or administering help. - f.
 Hosting organizations must have a food source and water bottles available within the house. - g.
 Campus Party events are subject to walkthroughs by the Greek Row CA, Greek Life Coordinator, or professional Residence Life staff prior to final approval for the party.

-Article V: On-Campus House Event Management for Campus Parties a.
-Preparations with the Greek Advisor
+Article V: On-Campus House Event Management for Campus Parties